Understanding the 'Failure to Launch' Syndrome

 If you recognize that your child or a loved one is experiencing failure to launch, it’s natural to feel concerned or even frustrated.
 However, it’s important to approach the situation with empathy and a clear plan for support.

 One of the first steps you can take is to seek guidance from a therapist or counselor, particularly one who specializes in young adults or family dynamics.
 A professional can help identify any underlying issues, such as mental health concerns or substance abuse, and provide strategies for addressing them.
-Therapy can also help your child develop the skills and confidence needed to move forward in life.
+Therapists may also recommend DBT anger management or executive function training for teens with attention deficit or impulse control difficulties.
+Mental health case managers or case managers near me can also help coordinate care across professionals and services.

 At the same time, setting clear expectations for independence is crucial.
 This may include establishing a timeline for moving out, finding employment, or attending school.
 While it’s natural to want to protect and support your child, setting boundaries is necessary for their long-term well-being.
 Encourage personal responsibility, but offer guidance and support along the way.